teachingaway/teachingaway.github.io/_posts/2014-06-19-Alice-v-CLS-Bank-Supreme-Court-on-Software-Patents.md

 ---
 layout: post
 title: "Alice v.
-CLS Bank: Supreme Court on Software Patents"
+CLS Bank"
+summary: "Supreme Court on software patents.
+Some initial takes from around the web and the full text of the decision."
 tags: [patent litigation, patent trolls]
 author: adler
 image: